• Menu

 Area: Richmond | Address: 12138 4th Ave. | Website

-Steveston is a quaint riverfront village located in the suburb of Richmond.
+This quaint riverfront village is actually located in the suburb of Richmond.
 It traditionally served as the hub of BC’s once vital commercial fishing industry.

 The highlight has to be the completely restored 4,000 square foot canning line.
 It was here where the mighty Fraser River’s prized sockeye were processed and shipped to all corners of the globe.